hisham-CSS/ParallaxShader/README.md

 ![Shader Graph](Images/shader.png)

-This is a 2D Unlit Shader.
+This is a 2D Lit Shader.
 The material made from this is meant to be used with the parallax background script, a sprite renderer and a camera tagged as MainCamera.

 ![Import Settings](Images/importsettings.png)